wassim31/wassim31/README.md

 ## About me
 Wassim , 19 years old .
-Computer Engineering undergraduate with strong foundations in Algorithms , Data structures , Mathematics and problem solving.
+Computer Engineering undergraduate with strong foundations in Algorithms , Data structures , Operating systems and Computer networking ( TCP/IP Stack & CISCO Routing-Switching )

-Thanks to the time invested to read reference Computer science books , Wassim has a strong foundation in Computer architecture & low level programming with the Intel's & Motorola's several Assembly instructions sets.

-Also , He has a good operating systems theoretical knowledge with it's analogy on Unix/Linux Systems managing processes & virtual memory and virtualization technologies With C - C++ , with good networking knoweldge ( playing arround the TCP/IP Stack and Cisco Routing & Switching )

-By Assembling all this theoretical critical knowledge , Wassim is developing his own Object Oriented interpreted programming language with it's manual grammatical lexer & parser and Virtual machine

-Wassim's mindset :
+I like to play arround the linux kernel and understand how operating systems works by diving into low level components and try to understand them by implementing them such as ( bootloaders , micro-kernels , shells...)

+I like to work close to the machine by manipulating x86 and x86-64 assembly instructions sets , in addition to C programming language .

+i admire the object oriented paradigm and entreprise level software too and Java is my favorite modern programming language.

 I see myself as a student more than anything else.
 I will be a student for the rest of my life.
 As a student I am willing to learn how to do anything necessary to be the best in whatever task you give me.
 I do not know everything but I am willing to learn anything and learn it quickly.

 ## My Github stats
 <p align='center'>